nicolevigneri/nicolevigneri/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on nothing at the moment!
-- 🌱 I’m currently learning programming languages such as Java, HTML, CSS, JavaScript
+- 🌱 I’m currently learning programming languages such as C, Java, HTML, CSS, JavaScript
 - 🤔 I’m looking for help with improving my coding skills and communication with others
 - 💬 Ask me about my hobbies (hint, I like the outdoors!)
 - 📫 How to reach me: nmv00003@mix.wvu.edu ; nicolemvigneri@gmail.com  ; (443) 356-1868